uidaholib/spec-lumber/_posts/2025/2025-07-09-latah-legacy.md

 These are just a few examples of what you will find in the Latah Legacy collection.
 Some of the history is well-known, while other articles examine lesser-known community stories or book reviews.
 Throughout the collection you will find well-researched, and quality work of historians, all about our shared community.

--- Hayley Noble, LCHS Executive Director
+-- Hayley Noble (LCHS Executive Director) and Kaitlynn Anderson (LCHS Museum Curator)

 <a href="https://www.latahcountyhistoricalsociety.org/" title="Latah County Historical Society"><img src="https://objects.lib.uidaho.edu/latahlegacy/LCHS_website_logo.webp" alt="Latah County Historical Society" class="img-fluid"></a>